 Canadian Music Week

-May 2 to 8, 2016 across Toronto.
+May 2017 (dates to be announced) across Toronto.
 Visit the official website: CMW.net.
 ShareThis

 Now in its 34th year, Canadian Music Week is recognized as one of the premier entertainment events in North America.
 CMW is a combination of informative, intensive conferences, a cutting-edge trade exhibition, award shows, a film festival and a massive new music festival.